dersuchendee/CQeval/README.md

 # CQeval

-Code and data for the paper **"Evaluating Bias in LLM-Generated Ontology Competency Questions"**.
+Code and data for the paper **"Evaluating Competency Questions: Measuring Perspectivisation from Requirement Sources"**.

 This repository contains the full pipeline for generating, annotating, and analysing competency questions (CQs) produced by two LLM-based ontology engineering assistants — OntoChat and NeOn-GPT — across four ontology projects (Polifonia, IntelligentBathrooms, WHOW, CVN).
-The analysis focuses on two bias dimensions: **superfluous elements** (concepts in a CQ not grounded in the source scenario) and **evaluative terms** (normative or non-neutral language).
+The analysis focuses on two dimensions: **source additions** (concepts in a CQ not grounded in the source scenario) and **appraisal terms** (normative or non-neutral language).

 ---